What Message is TikTok’s Full-Face Shaving Trend Really Sending?

 “

-When something like face shaving is normalized in viral trends, the concern is that it may morph into an obligation instead of a personal decision.
+When something like face shaving is normalised in viral trends, the concern is that it may morph into an obligation instead of a personal decision.

 ”